Drug and alcohol addiction ruins millions of lives every year.

 There are millions of addicts who have never touched drugs or alcohol.
 The problem is far bigger than you think.

 2. What Addiction Is (and Is Not)

 The public misunderstands what addiction even means.
 It’s not a synonym for “bad habit,” nor are drugs and alcohol the only things to which one can get addicted.
 Here’s a definition accepted by addictions professionals:

 Addiction is the repeated involvement with a substance or activity, despite the substantial harm it now causes, because that involvement was (and may continue to be) pleasurable and/or valuable.Source

 Addiction, by definition, is harmful to the addict in at least one life domain.
 Here are some practical examples:

 - Social: addictive behaviors ruin romantic, familial, or platonic relationships.
-These include lying, stealing, dishonesty, compulsive actions, threats and/or violent behaviors.

 Some of these problems are easy to spot; some are not.
 It’s important to keep in mind that not all addicts look and act the same.

 Plenty of so-called “high-functioning” addicts can maintain a job, go to the gym, and pay their bills.
 But they might be compromising their mental and physical health, which is often hard to see in others.